keplerproject/lua-compat-5.2/README.md

   of Lua 5.2 that do not exist in Lua 5.1, making it easier to write C code that compiles with both versions of liblua.

+Both the Lua module and the C files should also work with LuaJIT.

 ## How to use it

 ### Lua module